AnovaKernel/motion-heatmap-opencv/README.md

 When you click 'Generate heatmap', it will generate 3 files:
 1. A movie file in which you'll see the magic happen in real-time.
 Wow, such beautiful!
 This file can become quite big; about 1 gig per minute when the sourcematerial is HD.
 2. A picture of the end result; the heatmap.
 3. A picture of the end result without the reference frame.
+[NOT YET AVAILABLE]

 So what are you waiting for?
 Go on and try it!